 You Will Be the Same Person in Ten Years — Unless You Change Three Things

-As you think through what you want to do differently in the coming year, it’s important to think through how you will change you in 2019.
-You can’t change your circumstances until you change yourself first.
+As you think through what you want to do differently in the new year, it’s important to think through how you will change you in 2020.
+You can’t change your circumstances until you change yourself.

 Doing the same thing over and over again and expecting different results is insanity.
 Do not do that to yourself.
 If you want to have different results, you must change you first.